Bruends/studies/SQL/select.md

 # SELECT
-examples are tested in MySQL

-## Basic SELECT
-select all data from the table
+return data from the table

 example: